liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The aui:layout taglib has been removed with no direct replacement
+### Removed the aui:layout Tag with No Direct Replacement
-- **Date:** 2015-Feb-8
+- **Date:** 2015-Feb-08
 - **JIRA Ticket:** LPS-62935

 #### What changed?

-The `aui:layout` taglib has been removed with no direct replacement.
+The `aui:layout` tag has been removed with no direct replacement.

 #### Who is affected?

-Plugins or templates that are using the `aui:layout` tag need to remove their usage of the tag.
+Plugins or templates that are using the `aui:layout` tag must remove their usage of the tag.

 #### How should I update my code?

 There is no direct replacement.
-You should removeany usages of the `aui:layout` tag.
+You should remove all usages of the `aui:layout` tag.

 #### Why was this change made?

-This change was made as a part of the ongoing strategy to remove deprecated taglibs.
+This change was made as a part of the ongoing strategy to remove deprecated tags.